 Adenosine-5-triphosphate (ATP)

 Adenosine-5-triphosphate is the full chemical name of ATP.
+It is like a tiny energy battery for our cells.
 It is the main medium of energy exchange in living things.
 When a reaction requires energy to drive it, that energy is usually provided, directly or indirectly, by ATP.
-When energy-rich molecules like starch or sugar are broken down, the energy is captured in ATP so that it can be used elsewhere.
+When energy-rich molecules like starch or sugar are broken down, the energy is captured in ATP so that it can be used to power various cellular activities, such as synthesis of DNA, chemical signals, and nerve impulses. .

 Antioxidants